Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 Julian turned the chicken over again.
 "Hell, if all this legal shit wasn’t threatening the house, we wouldn’t need to take the Byron contract.
 I mean, I’d still *want* to-" he added, before Allison could say anything, "but we wouldn’t *need* to."

 Xiù looked back at the house.
-"So we fixed it up and now we’re just… going away?"
+"So we fixed it up and now we’re just... going away?"

 "We can enjoy the fruits of our labors for a day or two."
 Allison assured her.
 "But I like this road trip idea!
-We were gone for so long and we’ll be leaving again, I think we should at least *try* to, uh…"
+We were gone for so long and we’ll be leaving again, I think we should at least *try* to, uh..."

 "Reconnect."
 Julian suggested.